-There are currently several legislated income limit standards (e.g., 30%, extremely lowincome limits, 50%, 60%, 80%, 95%, 120%) that were intended to have progressive relationships.
+There are currently several legislated income limit standards (e.g., 30%, extremely low-income limits, 50%, 60%, 80%, 95%, 120%) that were intended to have progressive relationships.
 To ensure that this occurs, the very low-income limits have been used as the basis for deriving other income limits unless that relevant statutory language has no references or relationship to low- and very low-income limits as defined by the U.S. Housing Act of 1937.
 If this were not done, for instance, HUD low-income limits would be less than very low-income limits in areas where very low-income limits had been adjusted upward by more than 60 percent because of unusually low area median family incomes relative to the Section 8 Fair Market Rents (FMRs).

-Very low-income limits are calculated using a set of formulae as follows.
+HUD calculates very low-income limits using a set of formulae as follows.
 The first step is to calculate a four-person income limit equal to 50 percent of the area median family income.
-Adjustments are then made if this estimate is outside formula constraints.
+HUD then makes adjustments if this estimate is outside formula constraints.

-More specifically, the very low-income limit for a four-person family is calculated as follows:
+More specifically, HUD calculates the very low-income limit for a four-person family as follows:

-(1) 50 percent of the area median family income is calculated and set as the preliminary four-person family income limit;

-(2) the four-person very low-income limit is increased if it would otherwise be less than the amount at which 35 percent of it equals 85 percent of the annualized two-bedroom FMR.
-This adjusts income limits upward for areas where rental housing costs are unusually high in relation to the median family income;

-(3) the four-person very low-income limit is reduced to the greater of 80 percent of the U.S. median family income level, or the amount at which 30 percent of a four-person family's income equals 100 percent of the two-bedroom FMR.
-This adjusts income limits downward for areas of unusually high median family incomes;

-(4) the four-person income limit is increased if it is less than 50 percent of the relevant state non-metropolitan median family income level;3 and,
+- (1) HUD calculates and sets 50 percent of the area median family income as the preliminary four-person family income limit; - (2) HUD increases the four-person very low-income limit if it would otherwise be less than the amount at which 35 percent of it equals 85 percent of the annualized two-bedroom FMR.
+This adjusts income limits upward for areas where rental housing costs are unusually high in relation to the median family income; - (3) HUD reduces the four-person very low-income limit to the greater of 80 percent of the U.S. median family income level, or the amount at which 30 percent of a four-person family's income equals 100 percent of the two-bedroom FMR.
+This adjusts income limits downward for areas of unusually high median family incomes; - (4) HUD increases the four-person income limit if it is less than 50 percent of the relevant state nonmetropolitan median family income level;3 and,